Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

 We observe that the ellipsoidal demand uncertainty performs like a regularization.
 It prevents $\boldsymbol{p}$ from being large in directions with considerable uncertainty in the demand.

 \begin{remark} In the RO, the ellipsoidal uncertainty set can be used no matter what distribution $\boldsymbol{d}$ follows.
-If $\boldsymbol{d}$ is normally distributed, the parameter $\rho_{1 - \varepsilon}$ could have a specific meaning and we can characterize the probability for that constraint \ref{cons_t3} holds.
-The use of multivariate normality assumption in Proposition \ref{prop_demand_uncertain} is for explaining the physical meaning of ellipsoidal uncertainty set and facilitating the choice of hyperparameters (i.e., $\rho_{1 - \varepsilon}$ and $\boldsymbol{D}$).
+If $\boldsymbol{d}$ is normally distributed, the parameter $\rho_{1 - \varepsilon}$ can be interpreted as the probability that constraint \ref{cons_t3} holds.
+The use of the multivariate normality assumption in Proposition \ref{prop_demand_uncertain} is for explaining the physical meaning of ellipsoidal uncertainty set and facilitating the choice of hyperparameters (i.e., $\rho_{1 - \varepsilon}$ and $\boldsymbol{D}$).
 Moreover, in the case study, we partially validate the multivariate normality assumption of $\boldsymbol{d}$ using smart card data.
 The Mardia’s Skewness Test \citep{cain2017univariate} shows that $\boldsymbol{d}$ has no significant skewness. \end{remark}

 Eq. \ref{const_z} (i.e., the ellipsoidal uncertainty set) captures the correlation between demands at different time intervals and OD pairs.
-However, it does not impose any upper or lower bounds to $d_{hk}$.
+However, it does not impose any upper or lower bounds on $d_{hk}$.
 In reality, the demand level for a specific OD pair and time interval is usually bounded, which can be expressed as:

 where $d_{hk}^{\text{L}}$ and $ d_{hk}^{\text{U}}$ are the corresponding lower and upper bounds for $d_{hk}$, respectively.
 Their values can be obtained from historical demand data.
 Eq. \ref{eq_upper_lower_demand} can be rewritten in a vector form as $\boldsymbol{d}^{\text{L}} \leq \boldsymbol{d} \leq \boldsymbol{d}^{\text{U}}$, where $\boldsymbol{d}^{\text{U}} = (d_{hk}^{\text{U}})_{h\in \mathcal{H},k\in \mathcal{K}}$ and $\boldsymbol{d}^{\text{L}} = (d_{hk}^{\text{L}})_{h\in \mathcal{H},k\in \mathcal{K}}$.
 Since we have $\boldsymbol{d} =\bar{\boldsymbol{d}} + \boldsymbol{Dz} $, a simple manipulation leads to